Chaidez5/docs/content/github/setting-up-and-managing-your-github-profile/index.md

 ---
-title: Setting up and managing your GitHub profile
+to the title of proje of Elavationtle: Setting up and managing your GitHub profile
-intro: You can customize your GitHub profile and manage your contribution graph.
+intro: You can customize your GitHub profile and manage your contribution graph. short title: Profiles
-shortTitle: Profiles
 redirect_from:
   - /categories/setting-up-and-managing-your-github-profile
 versions: